RichardAnthonySanchez/react-suspense/README.md

 # React 19 Suspense Improvements - Testing Guide

-**Status:** 🚧 Work in Progress - Testing Suspense fallback behavior and skeleton loaders
+**Status:** 🚧 Work in Progress - Testing behavior and performance improvements.

 ## Overview

 This project tests the improved Suspense behavior in React 19, focusing on how fallbacks render faster while still warming up lazy data requests in the background.
-I'm using JSONPlaceholder as our test data source to demonstrate skeleton loader patterns and smooth content loading transitions.
+I'm using JSONPlaceholder & Picsum as our test data source to demonstrate skeleton loader patterns and smooth content loading transitions.

 ## What's Different in React 19?